 - Have an auditory or visual impairment, determined by local school district certified staff

-After referral, an intersdisciplinary team conducts a comprehensive evaluation to determine eligibility.
-If the child is eligible for services, the team, along with the parent, develops a Individualized Family Service Plan or IFSP.
+After referral, an interdisciplinary team conducts a comprehensive evaluation to determine eligibility.
+If the child is eligible for services, the team, along with the parent, develops an Individualized Family Service Plan or IFSP.
 In developing the IFSP, all pertinent medical information is considered.
 With written parental consent, the IFSP can be shared with a referral source.

 Services Early Childhood Intervention can provide your family:

-- Thorough evaluation of your child’s developmental progress
+- A thorough evaluation of your child’s developmental progress

 - Specialized care for infants and toddlers

 - Therapies and interventions provided in the home or natural setting for the child could include:

 - Nutritional consultation